-We note the Whistleblowing Policy is dated June 2021 and is not updated to reflect the current organisational structure and has not been the subject of an annual review as stated.
+We note the Whistleblowing Policy is dated June 2021 and is not updated to reflect the current organisational structure.
 The Council received a Whistleblowing allegation from Ofsted in June 2023.
 The Council did not initially follow its own process.
 The Human Resources team was not informed of the complaint against a Director, and it was originally investigated by an officer reporting to the Director being complained about.
 There was a subsequent review and a report to Ofsted which was partially upheld.

-Improvement recommendation 2 - The Council needs to update its Whistleblowing Policy and ensure its subject to annual reviews.
-It also needs to ensure it is understood and that officers follow the correct processes.
+Improvement recommendation 2 - The Council needs to update its Whistleblowing Policy and ensure it is understood and that officers follow the correct processes.